kubos/kubos/docs/sdk-reference.md

 Flashing your project using the kubos tool is a relatively straightforward process:

-1. Ensure that your board is plugged into your computer
+1. Ensure that your board is plugged into your computer.
+Running the following command will list all of the available devices in your Kubos SDK box.

-TODO: We probably want to add some info here on Virtualbox device filters and Guest Additions issues
+        $ lsusb

 2. Run the flash command